 The steam engines which Kenney painted were longer, larger and less like the 'toy trains' of Dalby's pictures.
 His human characters became real people: pushing barrows, leaning on shovels, running along station platforms; and the scenery recalled the airy, relaxed country scenes that featured frequently on 1950s railway posters.

 Kenney brought a much-needed lightness of touch and a naturalism that had been previously lacking.
 In the first book he illustrated, The Eight Famous Engines, which was the twelfth in the Thomas series, Kenney's acclaimed draftsmanship and his attention to detail are already obvious.

 He also introduced new characters including Donald and Douglas (the Scottish Twins), Daisy, Diesel and Duncan.
 Kenney's last illustrations in the Railway Series were for the 1962 publication of Gallant Old Engine, but by that time his eyesight was failing and he was unable to handle the fine details required.

 Edmund Ward, Awdry's Leicester-based publisher, also commissioned him to illustrate a series called Hunter Hawk, and Skyway Detective.

-Kenney illustrated 31 books for Ladybird Books of Loughborough at the commencement of what is now regarded as that publisher's 'Golden Age'.
+Kenney illustrated no less than 31 books for Ladybird Books of Loughborough at the commencement of what is now regarded as that publisher's 'Golden Age'.
 These included a series on important British historical figures including Charles Dickens, Admiral Nelson, Captain Scott, Oliver Cromwell, Florence Nightingale and Queen Elizabeth I.

 He also illustrated one of the best-loved fiction books, Tootles the Taxi and the early Robin Hood series, The Ambush and The Silver Arrow, and provided the artwork for a 1956 book of motor vehicle characters which had a strong artistic and thematic affinity with the Awdry books.